 We have used here the dimensional regularization and therefore the integral is multiplied by $\mu^{4-d}$ to ensure that Nullpunktsenergie has correct dimension.
 Thus $\mu$ is an arbitrary scale included on dimensional grounds and $\gamma$ stands for the Euler-Mascheroni constant.
 The bare cosmological constant consists of a counter-term and the finite part.
 The renormalized parameter $\Lambda$ depends on $\mu$ in such a way as to make $\Lambda_0$ independent of this scale

-Of course, the study of the cosmological implications requires the renormalization of quantum fields in curved space-time \cite{Bertini:2024onw}.
-Besides, it has been argued in \cite{Taylor:1989tm, Taylor:1989ua} that the quantum correction will also depend on the IR scale that in the "large distance regime" will ensure the suppression of the cosmological constant.
+Of course, the study of the cosmological implications requires the renormalization of quantum fields in curved space-time \cite{Bertini:2024onw} but the key point we want to stress here is that quantum theory tells us how certain quantities are running and what remains is to ascertain their values at a particular scale from experiments.
+For this purpose, however, one needs to specify the renormalization scale in terms of some measurable quantity.
+For instance, it can be identified with a characteristic energy or momentum transfer of the scattering process or with the mass of an unstable particle if quantum corrections have to do with a decay process.
+Besides, discussing the vacuum energy, we typically use two more scale: UV and IR.
+It has been argued in \cite{Taylor:1989tm, Taylor:1989ua} that the quantum correction of gravitational effective action will also depend on the IR scale that in the "large distance regime" will ensure the suppression of the cosmological constant\footnote{This result is based on the path integral formulation of Euclidean quantum gravity.}.
 An important qualitative step is then to set these IR, UV or renormalization scales by some cosmological parameter.
 It may be the age of the universe, the Hubble radius or the temperature of an appropriate cosmic fluid and so forth.